aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Case Management/Case_Management_-_Case_Compati_2.rst

 Possible values are:

 *	Aimms_3_14
 *	Aimms_4_80 (improved ordering of identifiers in a case, for better performance, and this is required if you want to use the Native_Linux or Native_Windows character encodings.
-See :ref:`Options_Case_Management_-Case_String_Character`
+See :ref:`option-AIMMS-case_string_character_set`